kalliope-project/kalliope/docs/settings/settings.md

 | [pyaudioplayer](players/pyaudioplayer.md)         | Based on [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/docs/) lib               |
 | [sounddeviceplayer](players/sounddeviceplayer.md) | Based on [sounddevice](https://pypi.python.org/pypi/sounddevice) lib                    |

 ## Speech to text configuration

 ### default_speech_to_text

-A Speech To Text(STT) is an engine used to translate what you say into a text that can be processed by Kalliope core.
+A Speech To Text (STT) is an engine used to translate what you say into a text that can be processed by Kalliope's core. <br>
 By default, Kalliope uses google STT engine.

 The following syntax is used to provide the engine name:

 ```yaml
 default_speech_to_text: "stt_name"
 ```

 E.g

 ```yaml
 default_speech_to_text: "google"
 ```

 ### speech_to_text

-Each STT has it own configuration.
-This configuration is passed as argument as shown bellow
+Each STT has its own configuration.
+This configuration is passed as argument as shown below

 ```yaml
 speech_to_text:
   - stt_name: